libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 Figure \ref{fig:timings_linear} presents timings for the different solvers applied to the same particle configurations.
-With large systems, these curves highlight the algorithmic complexities of each solver as given by Table \ref{tab:solver_summary}.
-When configurations involve a small number of particles, the performance curves tend to flatten, highlighting overhead costs that are due in large part to an underutilization of the GPU’s computational capacity.
-Most of these algorithms parallelize the load by assigning threads to either particles (\NBody), discrete pieces of the domain or both (\DPStokes, \PSE).
+For a large number of particles, these curves highlight the algorithmic complexities of each solver as given by Table \ref{tab:solver_summary}.
+For systems with few particles, the performance curves tend to flatten which indicates the runtime is dominated by overhead costs that are due in large part to an under-utilization of the GPU’s computational capacity.
+Most of these algorithms parallelize the load by assigning threads to either particles, discrete pieces of the domain, or both.
 As such, `small' systems might be sub-optimally load-balanced.
-Modern GPUs present around 10K CUDA cores, which \emph{very roughly} translates into the scaling crossover occurring around 10K particles for purely particle-based solvers (\NBody).
+Modern GPUs present around ten thousand CUDA cores, which \emph{very roughly} translates into the scaling crossover occurring around ten thousand particles for purely particle-based solvers such as \texttt{NBody}.
+Finally, note that the benchmarks presented in this section do not include the any time to transfer inputs and/or outputs between the CPU and the GPU.
+Using \libM with user code that provides inputs on the CPU comes with the additional overhead of transferring the inputs and outputs to and from GPU memory, although this transfer is taken care of automatically by \libM.
+This overhead can often dominate the computation time in small systems, even if the library attempts to mitigate some of it by overlapping transfers and computation or using host-mapped memory.
+Using other GPU-first libraries (such as \texttt{cupy} or \texttt{pytorch}) to provide inputs and process outputs can nullify this overhead.